nttdots/go-dots/README.md

     [runtime: some Go executables broken with macOS 10.12.4 / Xcode 8.3 but fine with Xcode 8.2 ](https://github.com/golang/go/issues/19734)

-## Dots-go
+## go-dots

-To install dots-go source and command line program, use the following:
+To install go-dots source and command line program, use the following:

     $ go get -u github.com/nttdots/go-dots/...